Translation disclaimer (Translation disclaimer)

 Who pays

-The cost of the funeral is normally paid for using the money from the deceased person's estate (everything owned by a person who has died is known as their estate).
-If there is not enough money in their estate to meet the costs, the executor of the will is personally responsible.
+The cost of the funeral is normally paid for using the money from the deceased person's estate.
+(Everything owned by a person who has died is known as their estate.)
+If there is not enough money in their estate, the executor of the will is personally responsible.

-The council is the last resort when arranging/funding a funeral and next of kin should be advised that the council will seek to recoup any costs from the estate and will raise an invoice to them directly.
+We will seek to recoup any costs from the estate and will raise an invoice to the next of kin.

 Burial or cremation

-If it is a burial a graveside service is normally held, this would be the same as any other graveside service apart from there would not be a gravestone to mark the grave.
+A graveside service is normally held.
+This would be the same as any other, apart from there would not be a gravestone to mark the grave.

 Property and belongings of the deceased person

-The property will be made secure and any keys or property belonging to the deceased that family and friends have should be handed in for safekeeping.
+The property will be made secure.
+Any keys or property that family and friends have should be handed in for safekeeping.
 All property should be recorded and handed into the Appointee and Deputy Team.
-Calderdale Council will then issue a receipt for any property handed in.
+We will then issue a receipt for any property handed in.

 Property should only be handed over to the legal representatives dealing with the deceased person's estate.
-This may not be family or friends because if a will has been made executors may have been chosen
+This might not be family or friends if a will has been made and other executors chosen.

 Contact us